ediszn/proiectcinema/README.md

 # Proiectcinema
 Cinema - Szen &amp; Crihana

-Project developed in the course of Programming Techniques under the guidance of Prof. Danciu Gabriel
+Project developed in the Programming Techniques course under the guidance of Prof. Danciu Gabriel